richard-raithel/algo_trading/README.md

 To perform backtesting:

-1. Put your data into this format in a csv file and save it to the 'data' folder: date,open,high,low,close,Adj Close,volume,trade_count,vwap 2023-01-30 09:00:00+00:00,178.5,178.96,176.23,176.8,176.8,79410.0,1673.0,178.111354
+1. Put your data into this format in a csv file and save it to the 'data' folder:\n date,open,high,low,close,Adj Close,volume,trade_count,vwap 2023-01-30 09:00:00+00:00,178.5,178.96,176.23,176.8,176.8,79410.0,1673.0,178.111354